 What to do if you or a family member has symptoms

-If you detect any of these symptoms, see your family doctor or call Healthline on 0800 611 116, for advice as soon as possible.
+If you think that you or a family member has symptoms of measles, it is important you ring your general practice or call Healthline on 0800 611 116, for advice as soon as possible.

 It’s important to call before visiting your doctor because measles is easily passed on from one person to another.
 Phoning ahead helps ensure steps are taken to avoid you spreading measles in the waiting room.